alkc/apogeereader/README.md

 spectrovision_file <- spectrovision_file()
 spectral_data <- read_spectrovision(spectrovision_file, split_timestamp = TRUE)
 ```
 #### Merging multiple spectrovision files into a single `data.frame`

+Built-in merging of multiple spectrovision files is not yet implemented.
+Until then, one easy way is to use the
+`map_dfr()` function from `purrr` and map the `read_spectrovision` function over each path.

 ```{r}
 library(purrr)